 Transparency of technology supply chains is critical, both from a business perspective and a national security perspective.
-Organisations may wish to take into account the following Principles when making decisions regarding their supply chains:

-Know who your suppliers are and build an understanding of their security measures.
+Know who critical suppliers are and build an understanding of their security measures.

-- Set and communicate minimum transparency requirements consistent with existing standards and international benchmarks for your suppliers and encourage continuous improvement. - Encourage suppliers to understand their supply chains, and be able to provide this information to consumers.
+- Set and communicate minimum transparency requirements consistent with existing standards and international benchmarks for your suppliers and encourage continuous improvement. - Encourage suppliers to understand and be transparent in the depth of their supply chains, and be able to provide this information to customers.

 Being transparent means explaining clearly to customers what security measures have been taken, which will reduce uncertainty and increase consumer confidence when purchasing products.
 Transparency is a key factor in any organisation's ability to manage risks.
 Understanding your suppliers and networks ensures your organisation is aware of these risks, can identify bottlenecks, and then determine alternative sources of critical inputs when needed.
 Building in mechanisms to enhance your supply chain transparency from the outset is key.
 Organisations should always try to understand what they are dependent on so that a shift or disruption in the global landscape does not threaten their viability.

 Transparency also means addressing your own security responsibilities.
-This responsibility has two parts - being transparent about your own processes and security settings to your consumers, as well as setting and clearly articulating minimum security requirements for suppliers and requiring support for security incidents.
+This responsibility has two parts: being transparent about your own processes and security settings to your consumers, as well as setting and clearly articulating minimum security requirements for suppliers and requiring support for security incidents.
 Greater transparency about product security, data management and business processes also improves institutional trust.
-Governments also need to understand the major economic, national security and social implications that depend on, or will depend on, critical technologies.
+Governments also need to understand the major economic, national security and social implications for critical technology dependencies.
 Global technology supply chains are increasingly complex.
 Organisations should try to avoid vendors who do not understand, or intentionally obscure, their supply chains, particularly if there are more transparent alternatives available.
 As consumers make more informed decisions, businesses that promote security and transparency will become more highly sought after.
-By developing the proposed Principles, we also want to be more transparent with Australians and businesses about the drivers for purchasing trusted critical technology offerings.
+By developing the Principles, the Australian Government also wants to be more transparent with Australians and businesses about the drivers for purchasing secure critical technology offerings.